 Port Hope is a tiny village located in the state of Michigan.
 With a population of 280 people and just one neighborhood, Port Hope is the 625th largest community in Michigan.
-Much of the housing stock in Port Hope was built prior to World War II, making it one of the older and more historic villages in the country.
+Port Hope has a large stock of pre-World War II architecture, making it one of the older and more historic villages in the country.

 When you are in Port Hope, you'll notice that it is more blue-collar than most other communities in America.
 43.59% of Port Hope’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Port Hope is a village of production and manufacturing workers, sales and office workers, and service providers.
 There are especially a lot of people living in Port Hope who work in office and administrative support (15.38%), food service (7.69%), and business and financial occupations (7.69%).